Resources

 Our campus offers trusted, enterprise‑approved AI tools designed to support teaching, research, productivity, and collaboration while protecting institutional data.

-Many faculty, staff, and students ask about the policies that govern the use of AI.
-While there is no one overarching University AI policy, some subject-specific standards, guidance, and suggested policies address or apply to the use of AI.
-This section collects UNC Charlotte’s current standards, guidance, and suggested policies to help ensure responsible, ethical, and academically sound use of generative AI.
+No one overarching University policy governs the use of AI at UNC Charlotte.
+However, several subject-specific standards, guidance, and suggested policies address or apply to its use and help ensure responsible, ethical, and academically sound use of generative AI.
+They are:

 To help the campus community build confidence and proficiency with AI, UNC Charlotte provides a variety of internal and external training opportunities for faculty, staff, and students.